nicolelink33/California_housing/README.md

 ## Attribution

-Generative AI tools (Google Gemini, OpenAI ChatGPT, and GitHub Copilot) were used to assist with code generation and documentation drafting.
+Generative AI tools (Google Gemini, OpenAI ChatGPT, and GitHub Copilot) were used to assist with code debugging.
 All generated content was reviewed and edited by the authors to ensure accuracy and quality.